 - Tries to incorporate structural changes such as deregulating interest rates, ease operational constraints in the credit delivery system etc.

 Reducing the Rigidity

-RBI tries to bring about the flexibility in the operations which provide a considerable autonomy.
+- RBI tries to bring about the flexibilities in the operations which provide a considerable autonomy.

 Monetary Policy Committee

 - The Reserve Bank of India Act, 1934 (RBI Act) was amended by the Finance Act, 2016.